Updated: December 31, 2025

 • The East County Resource Center is helping connect upriver residents with information, supplies and referrals.

-• Community Action’s daily sack lunch in Concrete will be distributed at Mount Baker Presbyterian at 11:45 and will continue daily unless supply chains are cut off and we run out of food.
+• Community Action’s sack lunch program in Concrete will be distributed at Mount Baker Presbyterian at 11:45a.m.-12:45 p.m.
+Monday-Friday, and will continue daily unless supply chains are cut off and we run out of food.

 How to Help